 It is estimated that 50 million blinds are already installed in homes in the UK where annual sales of blinds typically exceed £550 million (AMA Research, 2014).
-This equates to between 4 and 5 million individual products, about 80% of which are residential sales and 20% non-residential and although some are replacement products many are new sales.
+This equates to between 4 and 5 million individual products, about 80 percent of which are residential sales and 20 percent non-residential and, although some are replacement products, many are new sales.
 A number of factors indicate that both markets will increase: for example, the UK government plans to build 1 million new homes between 2015 and 2020.
 Sales will also increase as the functional benefits of blinds and shutters are becoming more widely recognised and new building performance guidelines that balance wellbeing and environmental factors are being developed.
-At present average product life span varies from 5-20 years; length of life is influenced by quality and durability of components, the way in which blinds are used and maintained and frequency of decoration, which tends to be every 5 years on average; this activity may involve replacement of blinds for aesthetic reasons rather than because they no longer work and consequently many functioning products are wasted.
+At present, average product life span varies from 5-20 years; length of life is influenced by quality and durability of components, the way in which blinds are used and maintained and frequency of decoration, which tends to be every five years on average; this activity may involve replacement of blinds for aesthetic reasons rather than because they no longer work and consequently many functioning products are wasted.

-It is evident that millions of tonnes of materials and kilowatts of energy are embodied in this product sector and unless reused, reprocessed and/or recycled at end-of-life a considerable quantity of resources will be wasted.
-We now discuss the various factors related to a Circular Economy for this sector.
+It is evident that millions of tonnes of materials and kilowatts of energy are embodied in this product sector and it is estimated that 3,000-5,000 tonnes of materials end up as waste every year in the UK alone because reprocessing is limited.
+We now discuss the various factors related to a Circular Economy (CE) for this sector.